MJ-NT/Glass-Darkly/README.md

 ### register.html

 This page contains a form in which new users can register by providing a username, a password, and a confirmation of that password.
+As with 'Account' and 'Login', images provide more visual and thematic interest and the Bootstrap grid system is used.

 ## Additional Files